 Funding for reactive and programmed maintenance is allocated in the Public Domain and Services Section of Council and works are prioritised based on Council's risk matrix.
-The reactive and programmed maintenance works are determined through Council's asset inspection regime and the customer request system.
+The reactive and programmed maintenance works are

 New systems are being developed to improve data on asset management including a greater emphasis on proactive data collection, works and future financial forecasts.